menu

 Demographics

-The education level of Grayland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.77% of adults 25 and older in Grayland have a college degree.
+The education level of Grayland citizens is a little higher than the average for US cities and towns: 24.80% of adults in Grayland have at least a bachelor's degree.

-The per capita income in Grayland in 2022 was $50,777, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $203,108 for a family of four.
+The per capita income in Grayland in 2022 was $36,548, which is middle income relative to Washington and the nation.
+This equates to an annual income of $146,192 for a family of four.
 However, Grayland contains both very wealthy and poor people as well.

-Grayland is a somewhat ethnically-diverse town.
 The people who call Grayland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grayland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grayland include German, Irish, English, Dutch, and Swedish.
+Important ancestries of people in Grayland include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Grayland is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics